You politely laugh off something that makes you uncomfortable, only to later realize you wish you’d spoken up.

 Working through automatic submission to others may take a while.
 But it will go faster if you build evidence for yourself that your needs are valid.
 Practice advocating for yourself as often as possible, and you’ll begin to see that good people will respect the boundaries you assert.

-If you’d like to talk about issues with boundaries, concerns about a specific situation, or just the struggle of being a human in 2020 — you can chat with understanding peers 24/7 and fully anonymous, here.
+If you’d like to talk about issues with boundaries, concerns about a specific situation, or just the struggle of being a human — you can chat with understanding peers 24/7 and fully anonymous, here.